RED SEA FISH SPECIES

 Groupers are usually found near the rocky bottom structure and the drop-off walls by reefs in water between 10 and 100 metres in depth.

-While they are a popular food source they have slow reproduction rates which has made many types vulnerable and twenty of the world’s 162 species of grouper are now threatened with extinction.
+While they are a popular food source they have slow reproduction rates which has made many types vulnerable and as of June 2020 nineteen (11.4%) of the world’s 162 species of grouper are now threatened with extinction.
 So please take care if you are fishing that you are not fishing for any vulnerable or threatened species.
 If, however, your boat Captain does say that you are able to target grouper, then you should use bait caught near the sea bottom with heavy tackle.

 KING MACKEREL (A)

 A voracious and opportunistic carnivore with razor sharp teeth.
 What they prey on depends on their size which varies greatly.
-Some specimens weigh a mere 2 kg but some can weigh up to 40 kg (90 lbs) or more and can reach a length of 1.6 metres or about five and a half feet.
+Some specimens weigh a mere 2 kg but some can weigh up to 44.4 kg (97.8 lbs) and can reach a length of 1.6 metres or about five and a half feet.
 The King Mackerel’s flesh is greyish in colour due to its high fat content.

 The King Mackerel feeds on small fish and squid and can sometimes be seen leaping out of the water in pursuit of its prey.
 Its traditional hunting grounds are the tropical and subtropical seas of the mid-Atlantic coasts of Latin America, the Caribbean and the United States.
 However, as you will see from the Youtube video ( either following or right), it’s somehow found its way to the Red Sea.